SuperDuperKev/VR-Project-1/README.md

 ## Video demonstration
    - (Video embed here :soon:)

+## Try it outer
-## The web application can be found at http://swoldemi.me/VR-Project-1
+   - The web application can be found at http://swoldemi.me/VR-Project-1

 ## Project Report